Lansing B. Mizner: Minister to Central America

-Under the administration of Harrison, Mizner was appointed in 1889 Minister to Central America, in essence the ambassador to Costa Rica, El Salvador, Guatemala (where he was based), Honduras, and Nicaragua.
-(Panama at that time was part of Colombia.)
+During the administration of President Benjamin Harrison, Mizner was appointed in 1889 Minister to Central America, in essence the ambassador to Costa Rica, El Salvador, Guatemala (where he was based), Honduras, and Nicaragua (Panama at that time was part of Colombia).
 He was fluent in Spanish.
-When he traveled to Guatemala to take up his duties he was accompanied by his sons, the future architect Addison Mizner and future playwright Wilson Mizner.
-He lasted in the position just over a year.
+When he traveled to Guatemala to begin his duties he was accompanied by his sons, the future architect Addison Mizner and future playwright Wilson Mizner.
+He lasted in the job slightly more than a year.

-Mizner's first rebuke, from an Acting Secretary of State, was for calling for a union of the five Central American republics for protection from the more powerful Mexico to the north and Colombia to the south.
-(Mexico and Colombia both protested.)
-There was a complicated incident in which American arms were being shipped to El Salvador (which had just had a coup d'état), and Guatemala, under martial law, objected.
+Mizner's first rebuke, from an Acting Secretary of State, was for calling for a union of the five Central American republics for protection from the more powerful Mexico to the north and Colombia to the south (Mexico and Colombia had both protested).
+There was a complicated incident in which American arms were being shipped to El Salvador (which had just had a coup d'état), and Guatemala, having martial law, objected.
 In July 1890, exiled Guatemalan General Juan Martín Barrundia was on an American ship scheduled to stop at Guatemalan ports.
 Mizner, unable to communicate with Washington, agreed to the Guatemalan government's request he be seized.
 Resisting arrest, Barrundia was killed on this American ship by a bullet from one of the Guatemalan policemen who boarded the American ship.
-This was too much for Washington, and he was terminated in November 1890, by Secretary of State James G. Blaine.
-President William Henry Harrison justified Mizner's firing in his 1890 Annual Message.
+This was too much for the US government, and he was terminated in November 1890, by Secretary of State James G. Blaine.
+President Benjamin Harrison justified Mizner's dismissal in his 1890 Annual Message.
 State Department papers also detail the incident.
-Barrundia left a widow and several daughters, one of whom visited Mizner's office before his removal and shot at him.
-Barrundia's widow Transito Hurtarte appealed to the State Department for damages.
-The government declined.
+Barrundia left a widow and several daughters, one of whom visited Mizner's office before his departure and shot at him.
+Barrundia's widow Transito Hurtarte appealed to the Department of State for damages, which the US government refused to grant.

 Family

-He built a house and kept a small farm on what is now East L St. near First St. (where the Benicia Public Library is currently).
+He built a house in Benicia and kept a small farm on what is now East L St. near First St. (where the Benicia Public Library is currently).
 He installed the first flush toilet in Benicia, which the children would show off to their friends.
 His wife was Ella Watson Mizner.
 He had seven children, one daughter Minnie, married to Horace Blanchard Chase, who later would found Stag's Leap Winery, and six boys: William, Lansing, Edgar, the architect Addison, Harvey, and Wilson.
 He died aged 68, of heart disease, at the residence of his daughter, at Yountville, in Napa County.